Guides / Publish HTML File

 Upload .htmlYou saved one file locallyConsole upload HTML

-CLI fileYou work in terminal or automationnpx previewship deploy ./page.html
+CLI fileYou work in terminal or automationnpx previewship deploy ./page.html or ./README.md

 Static zipYou have multiple assetsUpload build-output zip